Woofferton transmitting station

 The Woofferton transmitting station is owned and operated by Encompass Digital Media, as one of the BBC's assets which were handed over as part of the privatization of World Service distribution and transmission in 1997.
 It is the last remaining UK shortwave broadcasting site, located at Woofferton, south of Ludlow, Shropshire, England.
 The large site spreads across into neighbouring Herefordshire.

 The station was originally built by the BBC during World War II to house additional shortwave (HF) broadcasting transmitters.
 When it officially started broadcasting on 17 October 1943 it had six 50 kW RCA transmitters, obtained by lend-lease.
 The site has been modernised many times over the years and is now DRM (Digital Radio Mondiale) capable providing daily digital radio programmes.
-Woofferton is used to broadcast shortwave radio programmes on HF 4 MHz – 26 MHz to Europe, Russia, North/Central Africa, Middle East and South America for BBC World Service, Deutsche Welle, Voice of America, and Voice of Vietnam, among other international broadcasters.
+Woofferton is used to broadcast shortwave radio programmes on HF 4 MHz – 26 MHz to Europe, Russia, Africa, the Middle East and South Asia for BBC World Service, KBS World Radio, Radio Farda, among other international broadcasters.
 The site is also used for satellite communications and monitoring.